 It was the evening of February 4, when soldiers in funny-looking uniforms appeared at Bilibid.
 The POWs recalled that the windows of the buildings were boarded up and that the soldiers broke into the building to see what was behind the boarded-up windows.
 It was at 6:00 P.M., and a wooden shutter on one of the walls was knocked down by a rifle butt.
 The POWs had posted guards to prevent anyone from leaving the prison.
 As it turned out, the Americans had completely surrounded the prison and had been trying to get into it to see what was inside.
 At first, the POWs thought the soldiers were Germans because of their helmets and uniforms.
 It was only when the soldiers spoke to them in English that the POWs knew that they had been liberated.
 According to the former POWs, there wasn’t a dry eye among the POWs or the liberating troops.

 The POWs remained in the prison since the possibility existed that the Japanese may attempt to retake the prison.
 The 37th Infantry Division from Ohio came to the compound and visited the POWs.
-They were followed by 148th Infantry, 7th Division.
+They were followed by the 148th Infantry, 7th Division.
 The Americans gave their cigarettes and K rations to the former POWs and seemed unable to do enough for them.
 They even gave the former POWs their whiskey, beer, and cigars that the Filipinos had given them.
 Many tears were shed by both the POWs and the liberating troops.
 At 9:00 P.M. on February 5, there was gunfire on three sides of the prison so the decision was made to move the former POWs to the Ang Tibay shoe factory on the outskirts of Manila.
 The members of the 148th Infantry carried POWs out on litters and they were evacuated in ambulances and on jeeps.
 The soldiers also helped the weak onto trucks and made sure that all the POWs were out of Bilibid.
 This was completed by 11:35 P.M.
 According to Ardell, they were moved to a brewery and he and the other men drank beer.

 On February 6, the former POWs were ordered back to Bilibid since it had better sanitary facilities.
 When they got there, they found it had been looted and much of their personnel effects were gone.
 They received their first American food that morning which was canned ham and eggs, cereal milk, K biscuits, butter, jam, and coffee with milk and sugar.
 The former POWs who were seriously ill – including Jaabe – and needed better medical treatment were sent to Santo Tomas on February 9.